 - Hamdeok Beach - Situated along Jeju Olle Trail Course 19, Hamdeok Beach, also known as Hamdeok Seoubong Beach due to the nearby volcanic cone, is just 20 kilometers from Jeju International Airport.
 Renowned for its stunning emerald-blue waters, towering palm trees, and pristine white sands, it ranks among Jeju’s top three beaches.
 A bridge spans…

 - Hamdeok Beach - Situated along Jeju Olle Trail Course 19, Hamdeok Beach, also known as Hamdeok Seoubong Beach due to the nearby volcanic cone, is just 20 kilometers from Jeju International Airport.
 Renowned for its stunning emerald-blue waters, towering palm trees, and pristine white sands, it ranks among Jeju’s top three beaches.
-A bridge spans the water at the western end, and visitors can enjoy a grassy field ideal for picnics and a coastal walking trail.
+A bridge spans the water at the western end, and visitors can enjoy a grassy area ideal for picnics and a scenic coastal walking trail.
 Summer evenings are particularly popular for experiencing the night sea.
-In spring, Seoubong Volcanic Cone is adorned with vibrant yellow canola blossoms, and the summit offers breathtaking views of the area, including Hallasan Mountain on clear days.
+In spring, Seoubong Volcanic Cone is adorned with vibrant yellow canola flowers, and the summit offers breathtaking views of the surrounding area, including Hallasan Mountain on clear days.

 In case of closures, weather conditions, traffic, or other unforeseen restrictions, the guide may substitute attractions on-site at their discretion.